 An excel SPREADSHEET of the 2014 update (converted from the html version) available as a direct download HERE (link).

 EEOB 2210 TERM PROJECT

 Effective stewardship of natural areas depends upon an accurate accounting of the biotic resources, particularly the vegetation, present on a site.
 The development of a site-specific plant species list, along with a written description of the plant communities that are there (including relevant information about the human and natural ecology of the plants) is often desired by natural resource agencies, landowners, and environmental organizations.
 This substantial (100 point) assignment is to perform and document a botanical survey like the ones performed by professional field botanists engaged in environmental assessment.
 The specifications for this project are here (link to .pdf)

 (touch-screen navigate using 2 fingers)

-This week we will apply and extend the tree identification skills that we learned the past two weeks.
-Go out into the world and discover 8 wild (not cultivated) broad-leaved (not conifers) trees.
+This week we will apply and extend the tree identification skills that we learned last week.
+Go out into the world and discover 8 wild (not cultivated) broad-leaved (not conifer) trees.
 Identify them to species using your Peterson’s Field Guide to Trees and Shrubs.
 At least half of them must belong to different genera than the 8 we learned in class.
-Photograph your 8 trees close enough up (close up enough?) (up close enough??) to see the features that allow it to be recognized for what it is.
+Photograph your 8 trees close enough up (close up enough?) (up close enough??) (up with enough closeness???) to see the features that allow it to be recognized for what it is.
 Provide one or two photos of each tree –perhaps one showing the overall shape and form, and definitely one showing leaf details.